-Studies show that people make larger gains in meaningful and repetitive functional tasks.
+Studies show that people make larger gains in meaningful and repetitive functional tasks and we focus on getting people moving, encouraging them to start small and gradually increase what they do.

 The body gradually adapts to whatever demands are placed upon it so by practising targeted exercises it can become functionally stronger.